 By deploying a solution that combines automated assurance and NWDAF, you can gain two solutions in one; a centralized analytics function and assurance that provides end-to-end network troubleshooting and complete service and customer experience visibility— empowering the operator with an enhanced, more agile NWDAF solution.
 This will enable you to monitor and troubleshoot your network slices at a service-level and not just a network-level to improve the overall customer experience.

-In conclusion, network slicing is a crucial capability in 5G networks that offers a critical revenue stream to operators while providing customers guaranteed service quality for multiple use cases.
+In conclusion, network slicing is a crucial capability in 5G networks that offers a critical revenue stream to operators while providing customers with guaranteed service quality for multiple use cases.
 Assuring network slicing is part of our advanced assurance solution, RADCOM ACE, which enables operators to monitor each slice performance in real-time and across all domains to ensure their full lifecycle optimization.

 As well as slice assurance and advanced troubleshooting, RADCOM ACE can also help operators move to a closed-loop approach to managing their network slices by deploying automated assurance based on a Network Data Analytics Function (NWDAF).
 This collects, correlates, and aggregates data per slice from multiple data sources, detecting slices with reduced QoE to optimize orchestration of network capacity.
 With integrated AI/ML capabilities, RADCOM ACE is able to automate this entire process, reducing operational costs while still assuring superior customer experience.
 When integrated into the network, it will enable you to launch and manage a smarter and adaptive 5G network.

 Disclaimer and forward-looking statements